 Arriving at this model of constant evolution doesn’t, unfortunately, happen with a flick of a switch.
 In reality, the pace and volume of change is a challenge that many organisations are simply not resourced to handle.

 Evergreen IT management with Microsoft 365 requires an understanding of your business strategy and the ability to make sense of the changes that will impact your operations.
-At Content+Cloud we’ve long provided a specialist service to help organisations navigate these difficulties – we call it Digital Insights.
+At Content+Cloud we’ve long provided a specialist service to help organisations navigate these difficulties – we call it M365 PACE (Proactive Adoption and Change Expertise.

-We’ve been speaking to some of our Digital Insights clients lately to find out more about why they chose the service.
+We’ve been speaking to some of our M365 PACE clients lately to find out more about why they chose the service.
 What struck us is that when many were moving to Microsoft 365, they didn’t know that such a service existed – but they’d realised quickly that they needed this kind of support.

 In this blog, the first of two, we’ll share with you some of the common Microsoft 365 challenges faced by those with IT responsibilities, with a focus on those with more of a people and processes remit in the next.